How we work

 The Northern Health School teacher will develop an Individual Learning Plan (ILP) guided by the students regular school, making it easier for them when they return.
 We also assist secondary age students to continue with their NCEA courses.
 For those students likely to be away from school for a lengthy period, we can provide special subjects through Te Aho o Te Kura Pounamu (Correspondence School).

 Work can be supplied by the Northern Health School teachers, school of enrolment or Te Aho o Te Kura Pounamu.
-Students can do their work in hospital, at home, in support centres or at their school of enrolment.
 Most students work on a reduced curriculum load.

 Te Aho o Te Kura Pounamu (the correspondence school)